Descartes snark

 In the mathematical field of graph theory, a Descartes snark is an undirected graph with 210 vertices and 315 edges.
-It is a snark, first discovered by William Tutte in 1948 under the pseudonym Blanche Descartes.
+It is a snark, a graph with three edges at each vertex that cannot be partitioned into three perfect matchings.
+It was first discovered by William Tutte in 1948 under the pseudonym Blanche Descartes.

 A Descartes snark is obtained from the Petersen graph by replacing each vertex with a nonagon and each edge with a particular graph closely related to the Petersen graph.
 Because there are multiple ways to perform this procedure, there are multiple Descartes snarks.